frabjous/open-guide-typesetting-framework/doc/configuration.md

 These settings are appropriate for a journal.

 For any other kind of project, and most likely even for a journal, the `project-settings.json` file should be edited and customized for the actual project.
-Most of the below describes what it is in this file and how it can be tweaked.
+Most of the rest of this documentation file describes what it is in `project-settings.json` and how it can be tweaked.

 Consult the file itself (or the sample file) to see its full structure, as this documentation will only show some parts at a time.